Design and internals¶

 most of them don’t, but there’s no clear marker for the ones that do.

-- Any async function can create a nursery and spawn new tasks… but creating a nursery allows task spawning without allowing causality breaking, because the children have to exit before the function is allowed to return.
+Any async function can create a nursery and start new tasks… but creating a nursery allows task starting but does not permit causality breaking, because the children have to exit before the function is allowed to return.
 So we can preserve causality without having to give up concurrency!

 Introspection, debugging, testing¶